stemoutreach/CodeCreateLab/Level3.md

-# 🧠 Level 3 – Sense HAT Lab
+# 🧠 Sense HAT Lab

 ## 🚀 Overview
 The **Sense HAT** is an add-on board for the Raspberry Pi featuring: